Mjz86/C_colon/mcc.md

-although, a warning will be omitted if the interpositioned symbol needs to be non trivial. because the overhead is more, and it's also not immediately availabel after load time. think about it, you initialized an static dllexport by calling f, now, f is not called, but g instead. this is rather unintuitive, but thats dll interposition in a nutshell.
+although, a warning will be omitted if the interpositioned symbol needs to be non trivial. because the overhead is more, and it is also not immediately availabel after load time. think about it, you initialized an static dllexport by calling f, now, f is not called, but g instead. this is rather unintuitive, but thats dll interposition in a nutshell.
  ( this is also true for functions, a `dll_comparable_address` function may do something like print yes, but if we override it by higher priority, we can make it print no, even tho the source says its yes),